Updated: April 2024

 Type: Reference

-Obie is one of the top Rails programmers in the world, as well as an excellent teacher who placed a wealth of information in this great Rails book (now in its fourth edition) so that advanced programmers could get the most out of the Rails framework.
+Obie is one of the top Rails programmers in the world, as well as an excellent teacher who placed a wealth of information in this great Rails book (now in its updated edition with a couple of brilliant co-authors) so that advanced programmers could get the most out of the Rails framework.

 Title: Rails 5 Test Prescriptions: Build a Healthy Codebase